Transfusion Science

 Patient and Public Involvement Lead, NHS Blood and Transplant, Barnsley Centre

-Give Blood, Spread Love: Community Engagement and the Power of Black Blood Donation in Sickle Cell Care
+Give Blood, Spread Love Community Engagements: Exploring the Impact of Ethnically Matched Blood Donation in Sickle Cell Care

 Transfusion Science

-Give Blood, Spread Love: Community Engagement and the Power of Black Blood Donation in Sickle Cell Care
+Give Blood, Spread Love Community Engagements: Exploring the Impact of Ethnically Matched Blood Donation in Sickle Cell Care

 11am – 11.30am BST, 23 September 2025 ‐ 30 mins